 Widespread occurrences of earthquake-induced sand blows were originally reported throughout the meizoseismal area of the 1886 Charleston, South Carolina, earthquake.
 Excavation and detailed analyses of these liquefaction flow features provided the first insight into the pre-history of the Charleston earthquake.
 Other pre-1886 liquefaction flow features (mostly sand blows) were discovered and investigated near the town of Hollywood, about 15 mi (25 km) west of Charleston.
 Searches for sand blows were continued throughout the Charleston area and expanded to the remaining coastal South Carolina areas.
 Eventually, areas of study were broadened to include Delaware, Virginia, North Carolina, and Georgia.
-The objective was to identify other epicentral regions, if they existed, and to estimate the sizes of pre-1886 earthquake are a function of earthquake intensity in areas of similar geologic and groundwater settings.
+The objective was to identify other epicentral regions, if they existed, and to estimate the sizes of pre-1886 earthquake assuming the areal extent of sand blows caused by an earthquake are a function of earthquake intensity in areas of similar geologic and groundwater settings.
 To date, no conclusive evidence of large prehistoric earthquakes originating outside of coastal South Carolina have been found.